jvalue/jayvee/rfc/0014-attribute-based-valuetypes/README.md

 ## Summary

-Allow the definition of single-attribute value types.
-In addition to the current syntax, in which an underlying value type is referenced through 'oftype', do not use instantiation/inheritance but rather composition.
+I'd like to allow the definition of user-defined single-attribute value types.
+In addition to the current syntax, in which an underlying value type is referenced through 'oftype', it does not use instantiation/inheritance but rather composition.

 ## Motivation

-The purpose of using composition is that it is (a) more similar to traditional approaches and (b) is needed anyway for multi-attribute value types.
+The purpose of using composition is that it is

+1. more similar to traditional approaches and
+2. is needed anyway for multi-attribute value types.

 ## Explanation